KatieProchilo/ContainerTraining/README.md

 az login
 ```

-This will print out the following line with a code to authenticate the azure cli with your Azure subscription.
+This will print out the following line with a code to authenticate the Azure CLI with your Azure subscription.
 If you
 have already done this, you can skip this step.

 **_To sign in, use a web browser to open the page <https://microsoft.com/devicelogin> and enter the code SOMECODEHERE to